-USHs 14 and 61 share a common roadway from their entry point into Wisconsin from Minnesota via La Crosse's Cass Street and Cameron Avenue Bridges, to Vernon County.
+Highways 14 and 61 share a common roadway from their entry point into Wisconsin from Minnesota via La Crosse's Cass Street and Cameron Avenue Bridges, to Vernon County.
 Within the City of La Crosse, as well as a small segment of the Town of Shelby, the urban street carrying these two highway designations, as well as STH 35, is Mormon Coulee Road.
-At a location which longtime residents of La Crosse still refer to as the "Five Mile Hill", USH 14/61 splits off to the east while STH 35 continues south designated as "The Great River Road."
+At a location which longtime residents of La Crosse still refer to as the "Ten Mile Hill", USH 14/61 splits off to the east while STH 35 continues south designated as "The Great River Road."
 This intersection is now entirely within the City of La Crosse.
-At the Five Mile Hill, USH 14/61 has a four-lane, 52-foot-wide pavement, with curbed urban cross section.
-East of Five Mile Hill grade, USH 14/61 has a two-lane, 24-foot-wide pavement with an eight foot shoulder on each side and three feet of which is paved.
+At the Ten Mile Hill, USH 14/61 has a four-lane, 52-foot-wide pavement, with curbed urban cross section.
+East of Ten Mile Hill grade, USH 14/61 has a two-lane, 24-foot-wide pavement with an eight-foot shoulder on each side and three feet of which is paved.
 Every parcel of land that has a property line common to the state right of way for USH 14/61 has an access control restriction entered onto the property description at the La Crosse County Recorder's records.
 This severely restricts the placement of additional access points onto highway right-of-way, and also places similar restriction on town road access within 300 feet of the USH 14/61 centerline.
 While not totally prohibited, any additional access requests will be closely scrutinized by the Wisconsin Department of Transportation (DOT) and internal road connections to an existing access point on the state road or a local road will be the preferred solution.
+This access control project reaches from Brickyard Road eastward to the La Crosse - Vernon County line.